t1/junit-5-structure-demo/README.md

 }
 ```

-To reduce duplicated code, we extract all three phases into methods, so we can reuse them in the other tests:
+To reduce duplicated code, we extract the `given` and `when` into methods, so we can reuse them in the other tests:

 ```java
 class ParserTest {